-The following options allow to customize the normalization.
+The following options allow to customize the normalization process.

 - -allow-duplication allows the duplication of small blocks of code during normalization of loops and tests.
 This is set by default and the option is mainly found in its opposite form, -no-allow-duplication which forces Frama-C to use labels and gotos instead.
 Note that bigger blocks and blocks with a non-trivial control flow are never duplicated.
-Option -ulevel (see below) is not affected by this option and always duplicate the loop body. - -annot forces Frama-C to interpret ACSL annotations.
-This option is set by default, and is only found in its opposite form -no-annot, which prevents interpretation of ACSL annotations. - -collapse-call-cast allows the value returned by a function call to be implicitly cast to the type of the lval it is assigned to (if such a conversion is authorized by C standard).
-Otherwise, a temporary variable separates the call and the cast.
-The default is to have implicit casts for function calls, so the opposite form -no-collapse-call-cast is more useful. - -constfold performs a syntactic folding of constant expressions.
-For instance, the expression 1+2 is replaced by 3. - -continue-annot-error just emits a warning and discards the annotation when it fails to type-check, instead of generating an error (errors in C are still fatal). - -force-rl-arg-eval forces right to left evaluation order of function arguments.
-C standard does not enforce any evaluation order, and the default is thus to leave it unspecified. - -keep-switch preserves switch statements in the source code.
-Without this option, they are transformed into if statements.
-An experimental plug-in may forgot the treatment of the switch construct and require this option not to be used.
-Other plug-ins may prefer this option to be used because it better preserves the structure of the original program.
+Option -ulevel (see below) is not affected by this option and always duplicates the loop body. - -annot forces Frama-C to interpret ACSL annotations.
+This option is set by default, and is only found in its opposite form -no-annot, which prevents interpretation of ACSL annotations. - -collapse-call-cast allows the value returned by a function call to be implicitly cast to the type of the value it is assigned to (if such a conversion is authorized by C standard).